wooferzfg/wwrando/README.md

 * Invert camera to match HD
 * Reveal full sea chart when making a new file

 Enables turning while swinging on ropes like HD - no toggle, enabled by default atm.
+Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+

 ### Custom Player Models